 Compositions are listed in reverse chronological order.

 Ugly Purse Dog (February 2019): algo-bebop generated with models using Euterpea/Haskell.
 Algorithmically generated parts for all instruments, including drums.
 Large sections were arranged at a high-level in a DAW.
 Some small edits were made to the hihats at boundaries between the drum section starting from and ending into silence to smooth the transitions.
-The title is inspired by a certain type of canine that I periodically see poking out of trains and subways in NYC.
+The title is inspired by a certain type of small canine that I periodically see poking out of trains and subways in NYC.

 Lobophyllia II (December 2018): an algo-jazz adaptation of an old piece of mine.
 This one about 50% algorithmic.
 It uses a output from Python-based interactive bossa nova program I made that was given a lead sheet for the main progressions in the original Lobophyllia.
 Certain melodies and bass riffs were taken from the original piece and mingled with the algorithmic components.
 Unlike 33rd and 5th (further down on this page), this piece is using the algorithms as a composition tool rather than showcasing them in a more isolated sense.